10 essential tips for hiking the Inca Trail, Peru

 See my complete packing list for Peru here.

-You’ll experience lots of different weather on the trail so bring an outfit for every one.
+You’ll experience lots of different weather when hiking the Inca Trail so bring an outfit for every one.
 You should also be aware that there’s no place to charge your camera batteries on the trail.
 If you don’t want to risk reaching Machu Picchu with an empty battery, bring extras.
 I took around 1,000 photos + videos with my Canon and I almost used up two batteries.

 I went with Wayki Trek and really liked them.

 They were professional, and our guide Jose was very attentive and fun.
 Plus, the food was the best we had in Peru and Bolivia together.
 I was quite surprised the chef was able to make such great meals.
 He certainly knew was he was doing!

 The only note I have was about day two.
 We got breakfast at 6am, walked uphill all day and didn’t get anything to eat before 3pm when we reached base camp.